SamuelFoliSosu/Asset_Mgt_API/README.md

 ---

-## Key Features
+## Key Features at end of Development
 - RESTful CRUD endpoints for all models
 - Pagination (20 items per page) for list endpoints
 - Token-based authentication
 - Role-based permissions for sensitive actions
 - Filtering and searching for assets
 - Automated ownership and status history logging
-- Swagger and Redoc API documentation

 ---